-1. What advantages might the focus group method offer in contrast to an individual depth interview?

-- 2. How involved should the moderator be in focus group sessions? - 8.
-Why might it be important to treat group interaction as a critical issue when analysing focus group data? - 4.
+- 1. What advantages might the focus group method offer in contrast to an individual depth interview? - 2.
+How involved should the moderator be in focus group sessions? - 3.
+Why might it be important to treat group interaction as an important issue when analyzing focus group data? - 4.
 Does the potential for the loss of control over proceedings and for group effects damage the potential utility of the focus group as a method? - 5.
 How far do the problems of transcription and difficulty of analysis undermine the potential of focus groups?